planetlucid/Ruby_On_Rails_Project/app/notes.md

         9901 - 10000

 **Implementation Ideas:**
-    • Power Rank - dropdown with prepopulated Power Rank or text field with limit of 1-100
+    • Power Rank - dropdown with prepopulated Power Rank or text field that has the range of 1-10000

+    • when a number is chosen it dynamically display a word that describes their strengh level like 'Mutant & Meta-Human'